SR-005/GradeGaze/README.md

 ## Machine Learning Overview

 At the core of GradeGaze is a machine learning regression model trained on historical academic data.
 The model learns patterns between internal assessment scores and final marks, enabling it to make informed predictions.
-Letter grades are derived from the predicted mark using simple grade boundaries (not a classifier).
+Letter grades are derived from the predicted mark using simple grade boundaries.

 This approach makes the app lightweight, fast, and easy to interpret.